Unit VIII. Healing the Soul

 uses repression to enforce soul loss and also to maintain separation from

-defense mechanisms such as projection, denial, etc. Consequently, the
+with defense mechanisms such as projection, denial, etc. Consequently,

-soul feels as if it has been abandoned and/or rejected.
-And, in fact,
+the soul feels as if it has been abandoned and/or rejected.
+And, in

-it has been rejected by the ego rather than some external figure upon which
+fact, it has been rejected by the ego rather than some external figure upon

-the individual may be projecting the transference.
-Finally, because
+which the individual may be projecting the transference.
+Finally,

-a few pieces are missing due to the repression, the mind begins to do repetition
+because a few pieces are missing due to the repression, the mind begins

-compulsions in an attempt to find the way out of the morass.
-This may
+to do repetition compulsions in an attempt to find the way out of the morass.

-create a full-blown neurosis if there is additional trauma.
-All of
+This may create a full-blown neurosis if there is additional trauma.

 The Wound